 Documentation provides a return on investment in multiple different ways

 Yes, you can see that the numbers are going in the right direction but there are many other benefits of documentation.
-Actually it is very hard to ascertain a direct ROI from documentation as Daniele says it can come from a variety of different sources: reduce support cost, increased conversion rates, increased organic traffic and so on.
+Actually it is very hard to ascertain a direct ROI from documentation as Daniele says it can come from a variety of different sources: reduced support cost, increased conversion rates, increased organic traffic and so on.

 Daniele will often find his own writing on Google

 Daniele was searching to find a solution to a technical issue he was facing, he found an article on Google and clicked through to start reading.
-HE didn’t even realise which website he was on when he realised that it was actually his own writing!
+He didn’t even realise which website he was on when he realised that it was actually his own writing!
 His past self had written out the solution and his present self was benefitting.